THE CALL

 Value of KAIR

-The Kranzberg Artist Residency provides artists access to premier venues, studios, and dedicated creative spaces.
+The Kranzberg Artist in Residency (KAIR) provides artists access to premier venues, studios, and dedicated creative spaces.
 This infrastructure represents a significant financial investment fully carried by Kranzberg Arts Foundation, allowing residents to concentrate primarily on their artistic development without the burden of facility-related costs.
 Additional direct support from staff and partner resources further ensures artists can focus entirely on their creative process.

 The Four Pillars of KAIR